Program overview

 • Opportunity to engage in a 200-hour practicum with an approved social justice agency or non-profit organization.

-• Students can undertake a creative project or a research project that allows for practical application of their learning.
+• Students can undertake a creative project that includes an artist/project statement.

-• Interdisciplinary approach that encourages collaboration across various fields of study.
+• Interdisciplinary approach encourages collaboration across various fields of study.

-• Access to a network of professionals and organizations dedicated to social justice advocacy.
+• Access to a supportive community of faculty and peers dedicated to social justice advocacy.

 Career Options

-• Social Justice Advocate: Work with organizations to promote policies and practices that advance social equity and human rights.
+• Social Justice Advocate: Work with organizations to promote social change and advocate for marginalized communities.

-• Community Organizer: Mobilize community members to address social issues and promote collective action for change.
+• Community Organizer: Mobilize community members to engage in social justice initiatives and campaigns.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.